Beyond The Classroom

 At CGA we encourage students to develop their interests outside the classroom by offering a variety of extracurricular activities.
-Through Crimson Community students can connect with others who have similar interests.
+Through faculty-led clubs students can connect with others who have similar interests.
 If you are interested in money markets and want to know how to grow your investment portfolio then the Investment Club is right for you.

 The investment club is an extracurricular club where CGA students who are interested in a career in finance can come together.
 Students interested in working in banks or working as management consultants at McKinsey or BCG are coached by our expert tutor on how to get involved in the global finance industry.
 Club members also learn about the global investment market through coaching from leading industry professionals.
 Plus, students will have the unique opportunity to participate in student investment competitions using mock portfolios.